 A: The primary purpose of Medi-Share is to help share members’ burdens.
 Burdens are those unexpected medical bills you are unable to plan for (ie. broken bones, cancer, etc).
 Low monthly share amounts enable you to save and budget for your family’s routine care, which can be planned.
 There are exceptions for well-child care up until the age of six, See Section VII.
 E.

 A: You will present your card every time you visit a medical provider.
 Your provider will submit your medical bills to CCM.
 They are processed and discounted, and then your provider will bill you for the portion you owe.
 Once the amount you pay out of pocket meets your chosen AHP level, your Eligible Medical Bills will be submitted for sharing.

 Q: What is the Health Incentive?

-A: A household may qualify for up to a 20% off their monthly share amount with the health incentive.
+A: A household may qualify for a discount off their monthly share amount with the health incentive.
 Both adult members must meet required health criteria.
 To qualify, Members must verify their blood pressure, BMI and weight/waist measurement within 90 days of each other.
 For more information, click here.